 header-bg.png

-Châteauneuf-du-Fargosonini LLC is a natural winery and distillery in Central California focused on creating unique new beverages from fruits that would otherwise be lost in the $218,000,000,000 of estimated food that is wasted in the USA yearly.
-We leverage ancient and bleeding edge post modern wine technologies to improve the carbon footprint of the farming and beverage sectors, including using fruit that normally spoils at various positions in the supply chain.
+Châteauneuf-du-Fargosonini LLC is a natural winery in Central California focused on creating unique new beverages from fruits that would otherwise be lost in the $218,000,000,000 of estimated food that is wasted in the USA yearly.
+We leverage ancient and bleeding edge post modern wine technologies to improve the carbon footprint of the farming and beverage sectors, by up-cycling fruit that normally spoils at various positions in the supply chain, particularly at the farm level.

-We connect with whole sale farmers and retail grocers to ferment and distill fruits and sugar sources -that would normally be wasted- into delicious natural wines and spirits.
+We connect with organic whole sale farmers to ferment and distill fruits and sugar sources -that would normally be wasted- into unique, organic natural wines.

 nature, texture, iceland, moody, photography, otherworldly iceland, underground, underworld, otherwordly, woodland,